 1 Dave Berry, “It's official: Mr. Whipple, we hate you”, Baltimore Sun, Feb.
 9, 1997.

-For more ad analysis on different product categories, see our Competitive Intelligence resources page.
+For more ad analysis on different product categories, see our Competitive Intelligence resources page and upcoming posts on Competitive Intelligence for Restaurants, Food, Beverages and Other.

 Are you satisfied with how you are measuring advertising effectiveness?
 Is it resonating through Awareness and Message, and having an impact on Reputation and Action?
 ABX provides the largest normative database in the industry across all media types.
 On average you can improve your creative effectiveness by almost 20%.